 In our Stock Market Made Simple blog series, we introduced the concept of a stock chart and covered the information they provide to traders, which you can read here.
-Today, we are going to delve deeper into stock charts as it is taught in the first Foundations of Stocks and Options Level 1 class.
+Today, we are going to delve deeper into stock charts as it is taught in Foundations of Stocks and Options Level 1 Class 1.

 A stock chart is a graphical representation of a company's past stock performance.
 It displays through simple graphics the previous price points where people buy and sell a company's stock.
 Understanding the pivot points of support and resistance can be useful when predicting future performance of the stock in question.
 Plus, if you look close enough at individual chart candles and various candlestick patterns, they can reveal the trader sentiment behind a company's stock performance.